abaldwin06/barking-bear-website/README.md

 Copy for the Day Care page

 ### Next
-- update boarding page with right video
-- GO LIVE
+- add newsletter signup
+- add a banner to hiking page about waitlist
+- add a banner to daycamp about limited time offer about waitlist

 - SEO optimization + conversions
 - add faq to boarding page
-- add a banner to hiking page about waitlist
-- add a banner to daycamp about limited time offer about waitlist
-- add newsletter signup
-- separate sign up for hikes or day camp
+- separate sign up for hikes/daycamp, boarding, training
 - add blog
 - Change services carosel on main page to top section